mmmattmorris/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 ## Extension in the app

-The `app` folder from your extension will be bundled with the rest of extensions into the app.
-If your extension uses some `npm` package, install it inside the `app` folder.
-Below is an example of installing [React Native swiper](https://github.com/leecade/react-native-swiper) (just an example, no need to execute following 2 commands).
+The `app` folder from this extension will be bundled into our app with the rest of our extensions.
+If the extension is an `npm` package, make sure to install it in the `app` directory.
+Below is an example of installing [React Native swiper](https://github.com/leecade/react-native-swiper) (note the following two commands are just an example).

-Locate to the `app` folder and install the package with saving the dependency in the `package.json`:
+Locate the `app` folder and install the package by saving the dependency in `package.json`:

 ```ShellSession
 $ cd app/
 $ npm install --save react-native-swiper
 ```

 This package would be installed upon bundling your extension into the app.
-You would be able to access it in any file in the `app` folder.
+You should be able to access it from within any file in the `app` directory.

 ## Exporting extension parts

-App expects extensions to export their parts (e.g. screens) in `app/index.js` file (standard JS practice).
-Extensions are like libraries and other extensions can reuse what they export from `app/index.js`.
-The convention is that `app/index.js` is public API of an extension and shouldn't be changed quite often.
+Our app expects its extensions to export their parts (i.e. screens) from `app/index.js` (as is standard JS practice).
+Extensions act like libraries, meaning that other extensions can use these exported components.
+The convention is that `app/index.js` is the public API of an extension and shouldn't be changed very often.

-Current `index.js` looks as follows:
+Currently, `index.js` looks like this:

 ```JSX
 #file: app/index.js